parmes/parmes/solfec/user/results.rst

-  * corotated_displacements -- optional co--rotated displacements sampling flag; if 'TRUE' and a call or multiple calls to :ref:`COROTATED_DISPLACEMENTS <solfec-command-COROTATED_DISPLACEMENTS>` was/were made prior to FORWARD, sampling of co--rotated displacements will be enabled; default: 'FALSE'
+  * corotated_displacements -- optional co--rotated displacements sampling flag; if 'TRUE' and a call or multiple calls to :ref:`COROTATED_DISPLACEMENTS <solfec-command-COROTATED_DISPLACEMENTS>` was/were made prior to FORWARD, co-rotated displacements will be sampled for every time instant visited by FORWARD (the original sampling interval will be ignored); default: 'FALSE'

 BACKWARD
 --------